xfonelabs/system-image-server/README.rst

 Note however that the Python 3 test suite will have failures on Precise due to other missing packages (e.g. `python3-gpgme`).
 If it hurts, don't do it.

+The version of tox in trusty is also not compatible with our tox.ini.
+It requires tox 1.8 or later.

 See also
 ========